Today, on my way home, the high-speed train passed through Wuhan. I wore an N95 mask throughout the journey and dared not relax.

 "Somebody once told me the definition of hell: 'On your last day on earth, the person you became will meet the person you could have become.'"

 What is hell?
-It is meeting the person you could have become on the last day of your life.
+It's meeting the person you could have become on the last day of your life.

 I hope everyone stays safe and sound. 🙏🏻